pschool-in/curriculum/content/science/clothes.md

 2. It is unsafe to wear *nylon* clothes while cooking or burning crackers.
 3. People prefer wearing *cotton* clothes in summer.
 4.	*Raincoats* protect us from rain.
-5.	*Scarfs* protect our skin from the sun and *Mufflers* protect our ears and neck from cold.
+5.	*Scarfs* protect our skin from the sun.
+6.  *Mufflers* protect our ears and neck from cold.
 ```

 ### What are the sources of these clothes? (classify template)

 ```
-Animal: wool, silk.
+Animal: Wool, Silk.

-Plant: cotton, jute.
+Plant: Cotton, Jute.

-Synthetic: nylon, rayon.
+Synthetic: Nylon, Rayon.
 ```

 ### True or False?